 Price: Four options including a free version as well as pricing from $2.99/month to $4.99/month, with a custom-priced business option

-Available on the web, iOS and Android, Toodledo calls itself a flexible, multi-functional productivity tool with robust collaboration features.
-Based on the ‘Getting Things Done’ philosophy, Toodledo systematically organizes your personal, professional and household tasks to optimize productivity.
-In addition to a free option, Toodledo has four subscription options including standard for $2.99/month, Plus for $4.99/month and a custom-priced Business option.
+Toodledo calls itself a flexible, multi-functional productivity tool with robust collaboration features.
+Based on the ‘Getting Things Done’ philosophy, Toodledo systematically organizes your personal, professional, and household tasks to optimize productivity.
+In addition to a free option, Toodledo has four subscription options including Standard for $2.99/month, Plus for $4.99/month, and a custom-priced Business option.

 Who Should Use Toodledo

-Toodledo is best for professional users seeking a combined goal setting and project management tool, given cross-platform syncing and inbuilt collaboration functions.
-The free version, available only for individuals, is less useful than some of our other options, given the limit on habits, tasks and data storage of only two weeks, making it less useful.
-If you’re looking to set team goals, check out their website for more information.
+Toodledo is best for professional users seeking a combined goal setting and project management tool.
+The free version, available only for individuals, is less useful than some of our other options, given the limit on habits, tasks, and data storage of only two weeks, making it less useful.
+If you’re looking to set team goals, check out their website.

 Lifetick: App Focused on Core Values